 In the baptism of Jesus, we see the Father speaking from heaven and the Spirit descending from heaven in the form of a dove as Jesus comes out of the water (Mark 1:10–11).
-In John 1:1 it is affirmed that Jesus is God and, at the same time, that He was “with God"-thereby indicating that Jesus is a distinct Person from God the Father (cf. also 1:18).
-And in John 16:13–15 we see that although there is a close unity between them all, the Holy Spirit is also distinct from the Father and the Son.
+John 1:1 affirms that Jesus is God and, at the same time, that he was “with God,” thereby indicating that Jesus is a distinct Person from God the Father (see also John 1:18).
+And in John 16:13–15, we see that although there is a close unity between the three persons, the Holy Spirit is also distinct from the Father and the Son.

-Often it is objected that "If Jesus is God, then he must have prayed to himself while he was on earth.”
+Often it is objected, “If Jesus is God, then he must have prayed to himself while he was on earth.”
 But the answer to this objection lies in simply applying what we have already seen.
 While Jesus and the Father are both God, they are different Persons.
-Thus, Jesus prayed to God the Father without praying to Himself.
-In fact, it is precisely the continuing dialog between the Father and the Son (Matthew 3:17; 17:5; John 5:19; 11:41–42; 17:1ff) which furnishes the best evidence that they are distinct Persons with distinct centers of consciousness.
+Thus, Jesus prayed to God the Father without praying to himself.
+In fact, it is precisely the continuing dialogue between the Father and the Son (Matthew 3:17; 17:5; John 5:19; 11:41–42; 17:1ff) that furnishes the best evidence that they are distinct Persons with distinct centers of consciousness.

 Another serious error people have made is to think that the Father became the Son, who then became the Holy Spirit.
 Contrary to this, the passages we have seen imply that God always was and always will be three Persons.
 There was never a time when one of the Persons of the Godhead did not exist.
 They are all eternal.